Probate Q&A Series

 2. Negotiate with the Lender.
 Once notified of the probate proceeding, the lender may agree to a mortgage reinstatement, loan modification or temporary forbearance.
 Many lenders prefer to avoid foreclosure when they know heirs plan to preserve the property.

 5. Pursue Equitable Relief in Superior Court.
 If the lender fails to meet notice requirements in Chapter 45, heirs can file a superior court action seeking to enjoin the sale.
-Courts will grant relief when a foreclosure violates statutory procedures or equity demands fairness.
+Courts may grant relief when a foreclosure violates statutory procedures.

 Key Steps to Protect an Inherited Property